-16-bit Timer/Counter1

-The 16-bit Timer/Counter unit allows accurate program execution timing (event management), wave generation, and signal timing measurement.
-The main features are:

-- True 16-bit Design (i.e., Allows 16-bit PWM)

-- Two Independent Output Compare Units

-- Double Buffered Output Compare Registers

-- One Input Capture Unit

-- Input Capture Noise Canceler

-- Clear Timer on Compare Match (Auto Reload)

-- Glitch-free, Phase Correct Pulse Width Modulator (PWM)

-- Variable PWM Period
+16-bit Timer/Counter The 16-bit Timer/Counter unit allows accurate program execution timing (event management), wave generation, and signal timing measurement.
+The main features are: True 16-bit Design (that is, allows 16-bit PWM) Two Independent Output Compare Units Double Buffered Output Compare Registers One Input Capture Unit Input Capture Unit Input Capture Noise Canceler Clear Timer on Compare Match (Auto Reload) Glitch-free, Phase Correct Pulse Width Modulator (PWM) Variable PWM Period Frequency Generator

-- Frequency Generator

-- External Event Counter

-- Four Independent Interrupt Sources (TOV1, OCF1A, OCF1B, and ICF1)
+- External Event Counter - Four Independent Interrupt Sources (TOV1, OCF1A, OCF1B, and ICF1)

 Most register and bit references in this section are written in general form.
-A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the Output Compare unit channel.
-However, when using the register or bit defines in a program, the precise form must be used, i.e., TCNT1 for accessing Timer/Counter1 counter value and so on.
+A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the output compare unit.
+However, when using the register or bit defines in a program, the precise form must be used, that is, TCNT1 for accessing Timer/Counter1 counter value and so on.

 A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 40.
-For the actual placement of I/O pins, refer to "Pinout ATmega8535" on page 2.
+For the actual placement of I/O pins, refer to Figure 1 on page 2.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O Register and bit locations are listed in the "16-bit Timer/Counter Register Description" on page 110.
+The device-specific I/O Register and bit locations are listed in the "16-bit Timer/Counter Register Description" on page 107.